jonathanKingston/jotter/source/_posts/2015-03-02-client-side-armour.markdown

 ## Ensuring our content is correct
 [(SRI) Sub Resource Integrity](http://www.w3.org/TR/SRI/) Is a way to ensure that content served to the browser is of a known content shape.
 Sites serving integrity attributes, prevent browsers from executing the sub resources unless they match the identity specified in the HTML.
-This prevents scripts from being overridden with malicious content, it's primary application is content served over a CDN, however it doesn't harm making attackers lives harder.
+This prevents scripts from being overridden with malicious content, its primary application is content served over a CDN, however it doesn't harm making attackers lives harder.

 Another use case is restricting the content served from third parties, most sites often load many widgets and scripts from other sources - All of which may not remain secure over time.
 The developers of the application may not have a choice over if the resource is loaded on the site, for example it could be a primary revenue stream for the site.